Malaysia digital banking lures dozens of firms as fintechs expand in Asia

 In contrast, Singapore needed license applicants to have S$1.5 billion ($1.1 billion) in paid-up capital for fully functioning digital banks or S$100 million for digital wholesale banks.

-Sources said that most of the applicants for Malaysia's online-only banks were likely to be local, with only a handful of foreign names such as Southeast Asian internet platform Sea (SE.N), Grab, and Tencent-backed Linklogis (9959.HK).
+Sources said that most of the applicants for Malaysia’s online-only banks were likely to be local, with only a handful of foreign names such as Southeast Asian internet platform Sea, Grab, and Tencent-backed Linklogis.

-Sea, which won a full digital banking licence in Singapore, is partnering with Malaysian conglomerate YTL Corp Bhd (YTLS.KL), they added.
+Sea, which won a full digital banking licence in Singapore, is partnering with Malaysian conglomerate YTL Corp Bhd, they added.

-A joint venture of Grab and Singtel (STEL.SI), which also won a full digital banking licence in Singapore, has applied with a consortium of other investors, Singtel said on Thursday.
+A joint venture of Grab and Singtel, which also won a full digital banking licence in Singapore, has applied with a consortium of other investors, Singtel said on Thursday.

 Sea and BigPay declined to comment while there was no response to a query sent to YTL.
 The sources declined to be identified as they were not authorised to speak to the media.